To Know This

 People spend their whole lives looking for someone to love them, and when it happened to me, I had the overwhelming urge to run away.

 As soon as I felt myself slipping into that sweet intoxicating feeling of reciprocal love, I immediately shut down.
+I knew it was coming before it actually came.

 It’s not rose-colored bliss for me.
 It’s a tangled knot of anxiety, an endless battle between my head and my heart.
 The undeniable truth about getting close to someone is that you give them part of your heart.